questionmark78/jGram/README.md

 What you will need:

 - Client ID, you can get it here https://instagram.com/developer/clients/manage/ .
 You may have to register a new client.
+- Access Token, you can find it here http://instagram.pixelunion.net/

-- Access Token & User ID, you can find it here http://instagram.pixelunion.net/
+- User ID, you can find it here http://jelled.com/instagram/lookup-user-id

 How To Use: